MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMDeploymentTypeDependencyGroup.md

 ## DESCRIPTION

-The **Get-CMDeploymentTypeDependencyGroup** cmdlet gets a deployment type dependency group from the Microsoft System Center Configuration Manager.
+The **Get-CMDeploymentTypeDependencyGroup** cmdlet gets a deployment type dependency group from the Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.